dataminer-site/dataminer-site.github.io/_posts/2022-10-28-lightweight-compression.md

 ## Inspecting Compression

 The `PRAGMA storage_info` can be used to inspect the storage layout of tables and columns.
-This can be used to inspect which compression algorithm has been chosen by DuckDB to compress specific columns of a table.
+This can be used to inspect which compression algorithm has been chosen by DataMiner to compress specific columns of a table.

 ```sql
 SELECT * EXCLUDE (column_path, segment_id, start, stats, persistent, block_id, block_offset, has_updates)